 Contact Shelia Hunter at 870-246-4632 or email email@example.com.

-- Meals on Wheels: Volunteers are needed to transport meals to families that are in need throughout our community.
-Deliveries are made five days a week and each route only takes about an hour.
+- Senior Activity Center – Meals on Wheels: Volunteers are needed to transport meals to families that are in need throughout our community.
+Deliveries are made five days a week and each route takes about an hour and a half.
 Volunteers are welcome to sign up for multiple deliveries or could do as little as one delivery a month.
 Meals and containers are provided with volunteers using their own transportation.
-Contact Cindy Rhodes at the Senior Adult Center, 870-246-9871.
+Contact Cindy Rhodes at the Senior Activity Center, 870-246-9871.

 - The Community Family Enrichment Center & School of 21st Century After school tutors are needed three to four hours a week.
 Volunteers are also needed to help with art projects and sorting books in the library one or two hours a week.
 Contact Pat Wright at: 870-246-5675 firstname.lastname@example.org.

 - Arkadelphia Head Start: Needs Spanish-speaking volunteers to act as teachers’ aids.
 Other ways you can help is by reading a story, assisting with breakfast, snack, and lunch; attend parent meetings, cut out educational materials and staple papers for classroom teacher.
 Contact Carla Merkel at 870-246-8931.

 - Project Linus: If you are interested in quilting, crocheting, or knitting this is the place for you.
 Project Linus teams up with the Courage House and the DHS to make blankets for new foster kids.
 These blankets are presented to these children to give them a sense of security and love.
 All the blankets must be handmade.
 You can make the blankets in your own time or even find a group to work with.
 Contact Tracey Knight at 870-245-5599 or email email@example.com